Septic, Productivity, Operations, Technician Tips

 • Automate marketing campaigns for better efficiency

-• Save cost per lead with targeted email marketing
+• Save on cost per lead with targeted email marketing

-No matter which audience your company markets services to, it’s important to target the right audience at the right time.
-Let potential customers know they can depend on your septic tank business for emergency services — and offer a warranty on any work performed.
+No matter which audience your company markets services to, targeting the right audience at the right time is important.
+Let potential customers know they can depend on your septic tank business for emergencies — and offer a warranty on any work performed.

 Another good marketing practice for septic companies involves educating customers about the importance of maintaining their septic systems.
 Show them how they can: